-When working on a contingency fee, you and your lawyer will begin with an agreement.
-Typically, the fee is a percentage of what is won.
-Then, once your case has been won, that percentage will be paid to your lawyer and you will receive the rest.
+When working on a contingency fee basis, you and your lawyer will enter into an agreement about what happens when you win.
+Typically, the fee is a percentage of your settlement or award.
+Then, once your case has been won, that percentage will be paid to your lawyer, and you will receive the rest.

-How Much of a Contingency Fee Do Car Accident Lawyers Charge?
+How Much of a Contingency Fee Do Car Accident Injury Lawyers Charge?

-The exact percentage a lawyer takes as contingency depends on each individual firm.
+The exact percentage a lawyer takes for their fee depends on each individual firm.
 However, it’s typically anywhere between 33.3% and 40% of the settlement.

-The timeline of your case often determines how high or low a contingency fee percentage is:
+The timeline of your case often determines how high or low the contingency fee percentage is:

 - If your lawyer is able to win you a settlement quickly without having to file a lawsuit, your fee may be closer to 33.3%.
 (And, according to the American Bar Association, most personal injury cases do not require going to court.)

 - In rarer cases, you may end up going to trial, mediation, or arbitration.
-If this happens, chances are good the fee is closer to 40%.
+If this happens, chances are good that the fee will be closer to 40%.

-Here’s an example: Say you were injured in a car accident in Atlanta.
-Your lawyer and the insurance company are able to agree to a settlement before you need to go to court at all.
+Here’s an example: Suppose you were injured in a car accident in Atlanta, and your lawyer and the insurance company are able to agree to a settlement before you need to file a lawsuit.
 If the settlement amount is $10,000 and the contingency fee is 33.3%, your lawyer fee would be $3,330.

 The exact conditions for a contingency fee vary per lawyer or law firm.
 That is something you will need to discuss in detail with your lawyer before hiring them.
-Thankfully, most car accident lawyers offer the consultation completely free of charge, so you can ask these types of questions without the risk of paying anything yet.
+Fortunately, most car accident lawyers offer consultations completely free of charge, so you can ask these types of questions without risk.

 Why Do You Need a Lawyer After a Car Accident in Georgia?

-You might wonder if you even really need a car accident lawyer after your crash.
-Maybe you think handling the case yourself is an option.
-While it certainly is an option to represent yourself, it’s not recommended.
+You might wonder if you really need a car accident lawyer after your crash.
+You may also wonder if handling your own case is an option.
+While it is certainly possible to represent yourself, it’s not recommended.

 Lawyers spend a lot of time and money on schooling and firsthand experience for a reason.
-Legal matters can be incredibly complicated and complex—even in seemingly simple cases.
-A good injury lawyer will give you the best chance at full compensation for your accident damages.
+Legal matters can be complex, even in seemingly straightforward cases.
+A good personal injury lawyer will give you the best chance at full compensation for your accident damages.

-Insurance companies also rarely “fight fair” with car accident victims.
-They care most about their bottom line, and they will look for ways to reduce what they pay you.
-An experienced lawyer will be prepared for all of their tactics and know how to fight back for your rights.
+Also, insurance companies rarely “fight fair” with car accident victims.
+They care most about protecting their bottom line, and they will look for reasons to reduce your payout.
+An experienced lawyer will be prepared for their tactics and know how to fight back.

-What You Are Paying for When You Hire a Personal Injury Lawyer
+What Am I Paying for When I Hire a Personal Injury Lawyer?

-If your case is settled through mediation rather than in court in front of a judge and jury, these expenses will be cheaper.
+If your case is settled through mediation rather than in court in front of a judge and jury, these expenses will be lower.

-A Georgia Car Accident Lawyer Will Manage Your Case
+How Will a Georgia Car Accident Lawyer Manage My Case?

 When you hire a Georgia car accident attorney to represent you, you can expect them to: